Teaching and Learning

 Classroom routines are structured, based on TEACCH principles to be safe, reliable and predictable with social and educational demands that are appropriate and meaningful.
 We are also committed to the SCERTS (Social Communication, Emotional Regulation and Transactional Support) framework that enables a range of interventions to be used as a holistic approach to teaching young people with Autism and to develop their capacity to learn.
 These principles work well for all students, whatever their needs.

 Emotional structure and routine is important to our students and we seek to provide the appropriate level of 'scaffolding' to support individuals in their learning.
 We incorporate well-researched and established strategies such as aerobic activity and relaxation into daily routine, whilst employing visual and practical approaches throughout our teaching and learning programmes.
-The development of social and emotional literacy is supported through the use of well-established interventions in the education of young people with Autistic Spectrum Conditions, such as social stories and cartoon conversations to promote social understanding.
+The development of social and emotional literacy is supported through the use of well-established interventions, such as social stories and cartoon conversations to promote social understanding.

-Classroom activities may be supported by input from NHS therapists where specified in each student’s Statement of Special Educational Needs, or our own counselling and therapist team.
+Classroom activities may be supported by input from NHS therapists where specified in each student’s EHCP (Education, Health and Care Plan), although all students have access to the universal provision offer.
 We understand that for many young people, therapeutic needs must be integrated into the school day to have maximum impact on physical, emotional and cognitive development.

 Practical and active learning beyond the classroom is essential to all our students and a key aspect of our curriculum.
-The school has two mini buses that are used daily for educational visits and sporting activities, both with wheelchair access.
+The school has a wheelchair-accessible minibus that is used daily for educational visits, life skills opportunities and sporting activities.
+Alongside trips, our curriculum is further enriched by collaborative working with charities and community projects such as 'I can dance' and 'community focus'.

-The plan incorporates short and longer-term individualised learning targets based on the outcomes of prior attainment, transition or Annual Review meetings that are regularly reviewed to provide a focus for differentiation within classroom teaching and learning.
-The plan may also include elements related specifically to each student’s wider behavioural, emotional, health or mobility needs to ensure that all activities in the school may be safely accessed.
+The EHC plan incorporates long-term (3 years) individualised learning and related short-term (1 year) outcomes based on their prior attainment.
+During, transition or Annual Review meetings, outcomes are reviewed to provide a focus for adaptations within classroom teaching and learning.
+The EHC plan will also include elements related specifically to each student’s wider behavioural, emotional, health or mobility needs to ensure that all activities in the school may be safely accessed.

 The school is organised into three departments, each led by a senior member of staff;